 The security of the latch is imperative to keeping your baby safe and contained.
 Most latches have some kind of audible or visual safety indicator that lets you know when it's fully locked.
 Those with an audible indicator give a reassuring click as the latch locks into place.
 Models with a visual safety indicator typically have a bar that changes from green to red when the gate is open.
 With a quick glance, you can see whether or not you've completely closed the gate before walking away.
 However, nothing beats a gentle shake to make sure the gate is secure.

 Vertical slats that are less than three inches apart are the most common design, as they prevent climbing and heads from squeezing through the gate.
 However, there are diamond grids and mesh panels, too.
-If you’ve got a climber, try to avoid gates with a bottom rail or any kind of handhold, as your little one might knock the gate down in his attempt to reach new heights.
+If you’ve got a climber, try to avoid gates with a bottom rail or any kind of handhold, as your little one might knock the gate down in their attempt to reach new heights.

 Some gates have more configuration flexibility than others.
 Designs that can be expanded with extension panels, for example, can often be used to create barriers in an open floor plan.
 The configuration isn't the only place you might need some flexibility.
 You may need to mount the gates on a stair baluster or an area where there's no stud in the wall.
 Some manufacturers offer extra installation kits to handle these unusual installation needs.